foundriesio/docs/source/user-guide/lmp-customization/lmp-customization.rst

 LmP Customization
 ======================

-This page covers some common ways that the Linux® microPlatform (LmP) can be modified.
+This page covers common ways that the Linux® microPlatform (LmP) can be modified.
 This includes kernel options, startup services, user and group configuration, and other options related to the platform build.